The Best Fatty Liver Diet: Modified Mediterranean Diet

 4. Dairy products

 There are many people who decide to stay away from all dairy products, and that is completely fine as well.
-I decided not to do it and consumed them in moderation and had no problem reversing my fatty liver.

 But if you can live without milk and yogurt (and small amounts of cheese every now and then), it won’t be more difficult for you to get your health back.

-When I eat meat, I go for the leanest possible part and the portion is not larger than a regular adult’s hand.
 If you enjoy eating fish and seafood, you can consume it more often, even on a daily basis.
 Grill it or boil it, never fry it!

 This is actually an important rule to follow with this diet: never fry anything, never cook with extra oil.
 Keep your food as healthy as possible if you want to reverse your fatty liver!